muiku/muiku.github.com/README.md

 The code that this project consists of is licensed under MIT and is based of MIT-licensed work by [Tom Preston-Werner](http://github.com/mojombo/jekyll).

+### Assets

+- Twitter Bootstrap: Apache License, Version 2.0.
+- jQuery: MIT/GPL license.
+- Modernizr: MIT/BSD license.
+- Normalize.css: Public Domain.
+- Icons from Glyphicons Free, licensed under CC BY 3.0.
-The desing of this blog is based on [initializer-template](https://github.com/verekia/initializr-template).
+- The template design is based on [initializr-template](https://github.com/verekia/initializr-template).